scramjetorg/scramjet/docs/multi-stream.md

 <a name="MultiStream+remove"></a>

 ### multiStream.remove(stream)
-Removes a stream from the MultiStream.
-If the stream was muxed, filteredor mapped, it will be removed from same streams
+Removes a stream from the MultiStreamIf the stream was muxed, filtered or mapped, it will be removed from samestreams.

 **Kind**: instance method of <code>[MultiStream](#MultiStream)</code>